-We make our way north to the stunning Tawharanui Regional Park for our first volunteer conservation project.
+We will be meeting everyone in Auckland, New Zealand.
+After an in-depth program orientation and ice-breaking sessions where we get to meet and bond with our new program friends.
+We make our way north to the stunning Tawharanui Regional Park for our first volunteer conservation project in New Zealand.
 The area is home to many endangered species and has an abundance of marine life.
 While here we camp, and will be cooking all meals together.
 Our days are spent participating in volunteer conservation initiatives working alongside park rangers and a local group of community volunteers.

 Heading south we travel to the geothermal and cultural heartland of the country.
 In Rotorua we stay in a Marae, the traditional village meeting hall and spiritual home to Maori belonging to that Marae and the home to the spirits of their ancestors.
 We whitewater raft the Kaituna River, mountain bike in the the Redwoods Bike Park, and soak in natural hot springs.
 We’ll also relax, catch-up on email and laundry, and explore this lakeside town, before we plunge into our next expedition.